Binary stars take what they get: Evidence for Efficient Mass Transfer from Stripped Stars with Rapidly Rotating Companions: Discussion

 Our analysis reveals strong evidence for highly conservative mass transfer in Be+sdOB binary systems, with many systems requiring that more than 50\% of the transferred mass was retained by the accretor.
 This finding challenges common assumptions in binary modeling and raises important questions about the physical mechanisms that enable such efficient mass transfer.

 To address these questions, several physical processes have been proposed to facilitate efficient accretion.
 Tidal interactions can help spin down the accretor, especially in short-period systems \citep{petrovic_constraining_2005,petrovic_which_2005,sen_detailed_2022}.
 However, tides seem to be insufficient to explain the rotation rate of longer-period systems (P $>$ 5 days, \citealt{dervisoglu_spin_2010}).
 A strong large-scale magnetic fields has been detected in at least one star that recently gained mass in a binary system \citep{grunhut_discovery_2013}.
 This suggests that spin-down via magnetic braking could be important and has been explored for low-mass stars in binaries \citep{dervisoglu_spin_2010,sun_stellar_2024}.
 However, large-scale magnetic fields are not detected in Be stars \citep{wade_mimes_2016}.
-A third possibility, which is probably still the most promising, is that the viscous accretion disk carries away AM efficiently, while still accreting matter on to the star \citep{paczynski_polytropic_1991, popham_does_1991, colpi_analytical_1991,porter_classical_2003,carciofi_nonlte_2008,krticka_mass_2011}.
+The most promising explanation, which has been shown in numerous accretion models of rapidly rotating stars, is that the viscous accretion disk carries away AM efficiently, while still accreting matter on to the star \citep{paczynski_polytropic_1991, popham_does_1991, colpi_analytical_1991,bisnovatyi-kogan_self-consistent_1993,porter_classical_2003,carciofi_nonlte_2008,krticka_mass_2011,deschamps_critically-rotating_2013}.